tip0x/polygonafrica2022/POSBridge/README.md

 #### Withdraw PTT from Matic PoS back into Ethereum
 1. Select Mumbai Matic network on MetaMask and refresh the page
 2. Choose "Proof Of Stake" and "PTTERC20" from the dropdowns
-3. Fill up the input control with the value to transfer to back to Ethereum.
+3. Fill up the input control with the value to transfer back to Ethereum.
 4. Click on Burn and select "Confirm" on MetaMask popup.
 Wait until transaction gets Mined.
 Copy the transaction hash.
-Additionally wait for 5-7 minutes until Polygon's state sync mechanism completes check pointing.
+Wait for  Additional 5-7 minutes until Polygon's state sync mechanism completes check pointing.
 5. Switch the network to Goerli (and refresh the page) and fill the input control with transaction hash.
 6. Click on Exit button and wait until transaction get mined.
 7. Your selected Goerli network account PTT balance will increase after transaction is mined.